oldnordic/ai-coder-assistant/docs/user_manual.md

 1. **Text Extraction**: Converts documents to plain text
 2. **Cleaning**: Removes formatting artifacts and noise
 3. **Chunking**: Splits large documents into manageable pieces
-4. **Vectorization**: Creates searchable embeddings (if FAISS available)
-5. **Metadata Creation**: Tracks document sources and relationships
+4. **Metadata Creation**: Tracks document sources and relationships

 ## AI Agent Tab

-The AI Agent tab is the core of the application, providing code analysis and AI-powered suggestions.
+The AI Agent tab is the core of the application, providing **intelligent code analysis** and AI-powered suggestions.

 ### Model Selection